Glen Moss

-Glen Robert Moss (born 19 January 1983) is a New Zealand former football goalkeeper who is goalkeeping coach for Macarthur FC.
+Glen Robert Moss (born 19 January 1983) is a New Zealand former football goalkeeper who is goalkeeping coach for Macarthur FC and assistant goalkeeping coach for the New Zealand national team.
 He played for New Zealand at international level.
 A foundational member of both the New Zealand Knights and Wellington Phoenix, Moss has competed in 14 seasons of the A-League, making 250 appearances while playing for the Knights, Phoenix, Melbourne Victory, Gold Coast United, and Newcastle Jets.
 Career highlights include starting a Grand Final with Newcastle, appearing in AFC Champions League games with Melbourne Victory and Newcastle, and making an A-League Team of the Season with Gold Coast.

 With his birth country of New Zealand, Moss made 29 appearances, and was a member of their 2010 FIFA World Cup squad, although was controversially suspended for the first two games after an appeal for an earlier four-game ban was not submitted in time.

 Club career

 Early career

 Moss made his senior debut with Sydney Olympic of the NSL, appearing in three games of the competition's final season.

 Having e-mailed the eight inaugural clubs of the A-League, Moss received interest from New Zealand Knights, who signed him to a one-year contract having watched him play for Sydney Olympic.
 Moss was back-up to Danny Milosevic in his only season with the Knights, making seven starts, as well as coming on at half-time twice.
 New Zealand finished with just 6 points in their inaugural season, and Moss's contract was not renewed after the season.

 Impressing over the summer with the national team, Moss signed on a free transfer with Dinamo București of Romania.
 Moss made his debut for Dinamo in first round of qualification for the UEFA Cup, starting both legs against Maltese club Hibernians in July.
 Moss started the league opener against Național București on 30 July, but was replaced by Florin Matache for the club's next games.
 Having hovered between second and third-choice in the first half of the season, Moss sought out of Romania during the winter break, calling the move abroad a "disaster".
 Moss was instead the only senior keeper to stay on, and was firmly third-choice for the second half of the season as Dinamo went on to win their 18th title.